Is Croatia the New Italy? Why Travel to Croatia in 2025

 Solo travel in the Mediterranean has been popular for as long as I can remember.
 Coastal Spain, Italy, and Greece attract hundreds of thousands of visitors a year, but as of late, a new destination has come into the public eye.
 Nestled along the stunning Adriatic coast, Croatia is a gem that has just begun to be discovered by American travelers.
-The best part?
-You can visit by land or by sea!
-Within the course of just a year, I visited this beautiful country on a guided tour and as part of a Mediterranean cruise.
-Here are my top five cities you simply have to see on your Croatia vacation.
+In fact, I would say Croatia travel is the new Italian vacation!
+While Italy is great, it sometimes feels like the locals there are getting sick of all the tourism.
+On the other hand, every single Croatian hospitality worker I encountered was kind, helpful, and friendly.
+So, if you’re ready to dip your toes into Mediterranean Sea, consider these cities in Croatia for your next vacation:

 Don’t miss the unmatched Croatian views!